lunarc/lunarc_docs/docs/authenticator_howto.md

 Go back to the self-service portal and click "next".
 You will then be prompted for an otp to finalize the activation.
 You will get this otp from the pocket-pass application and will **NOT** be sent a text-message.

-Your token will expire in a year's time.
+Your token will expire in two year's time.

 ## Completed